WeAreROLI/SeaboardAPI/JUCE/Tutorial Notes.md

 ###Introduction

-This folder containts three tutorials that a Jules Utility Class Extensions ([JUCE](juce.com/about-juce)), an all-encompassing C++ class library for developing cross-platform software, to create a data visualiser and synthesiser controlled by the Seaboard.
+This folder contains three tutorials that a Jules Utility Class Extensions ([JUCE](juce.com/about-juce)), an all-encompassing C++ class library for developing cross-platform software, to create a data visualiser and synthesiser controlled by the Seaboard.
 The tutorials, along with the Seaboard C++ Library Files they use, will get any C++ programmer up and running, and hopefully inspire some hacks.

 ###Tutorial 1: Visual Feedback

-- Navigate to JUCE/SeaboardVisuals and open up `SeaboardVisuals.jucer`.
+- Navigate to JUCE/SeaboardVisuals and open up `SeaboardVisuals.jucer` in the Introjucer app.
+If you've never used JUCE before, you can find the executable in JUCE/Introjucer.
 - Click on ‘Config’ in the upper left and then click ‘Save Project and Open in Xcode…’ at the bottom.
 - In Xcode, expand the SeaboardVisuals/Source folder and click on `SeaboardComponent.h`.

-This class holds all of our Seaboard responder objects.
-When our project is compiled, a SeaboardComponent will be created and presented in a simple window.
+When our project is compiled, a SeaboardComponent will be created and presented as a simple window.
+The SeaboardComponent class relies on two main components: 1) a Seaboard object which manages all the message callbacks from the Seaboard hardware, and 2) a Seaboard Visualiser object with handles the MIDI visualisation that is rendered to the SeaboardComponent Window

-The first object our component requires is a Seaboard object.
-The Seaboard object deals with the device management and information handling.
-When the physical Seaboard sends messages to our application, the Seaboard virtual object will process them and pass them on to `Seaboard::Listener` objects.

-The second object our component takes is a `SeaboardVisualiser` object.
-Click on `SeaboardVisualiser.h`.
-This object will visualise the midi information coming from the Seaboard.
-Note that `SeaboardVisualiser` inherits from three separate classes: `Component`, `Seaboard::Listener` and `ValueTree::Listener`.
+Take a closer look at the Seaboard class.
+It is a simple MidiInputCallback subclass that decodes messages from the Seaboard and triggers one of 5 callback methods.
+To respond to these callbacks in a class of your own, you simple need to subclass the Seabaord::Listener class, and implement whichever methods your would like to listen to.
+You then need to call Seaboard::addListener() to register your class to the Listener list.

+A great example of a Seaboard::Listener subclass is the SeaboardVisualiser.
+This only listens to note on and note off messages, and stores the data from these callbacks in a ValueTree object.
+The view is then re-drawn using this updated data to visualise the messages coming from the Seaboard.

 ####Value Trees

-The `ValueTree::Listener` object provides methods to respond to changes to Value Tree objects.
+The `ValueTree::Listener` protocol provides methods to respond to changes to Value Tree objects.
 ValueTree objects are tree-like data structures provided by the JUCE library.
 Value Trees can contain any number of properties and any number of child trees.
 In our implementation, we add a value tree called `theSeaboardData`, to which we will add child value trees to represent each current note being played on the Seaboard.
 For example, the tree might be represented visually as such:

 	theSeaboardData
 	|